sidneyshafer/Calculator/readme.md

 # Calculator Application for iOS and Android

+A mobile calculator application built for iOS and Android devices using Xamarin.Forms, XAML pages, and data binding.

 ## Application Usage
 **NOTE:** You will need to configure an Android Emulator (or other device emulator) for the application to run.